Arech/yacce/README.md

 ```

 At the start, yacce will test if strace and bazel are available, and then it will ask your permission to
 execute `bazel clean` command.
-While yacce just will not be able to gather all necessary information
-and produce a proper `compile_commands.json` if bazel's execution root directory is not clean when
+Starting with a clean state is mandatory for yacce to capture all
-build started, cleaning it and rebuilding from scratch might be expensive on some code bases.
-Yacce
+compilation commands, but since cleaning and rebuilding from scratch might be expensive, yacce tries
-tries not to bring harm accidentally, but if you want it authorize to do that from the beginning,
+to prevent accidental harm by asking a permission.
+You can authorize it to do that from command line
-you can instead invoke yacce with a `--clean` argument like this: `yacce --clean always -- `.
+if you invoke yacce with a `--clean always` argument like this: `yacce --clean always -- `.

 After doing `bazel clean`, yacce will setup `strace` supervision over Bazel's server execution, and
 then will launch the build script.
 When the build finishes, yacce will start strace log processing
-and in a few seconds it'll write `/src_jax/jax/compile_command.json` containing all C++ source files
+and in few seconds it'll write `/src_jax/jax/compile_command.json` containing all C++ source files
 used for `jaxlib` and for parts of XLA, that were required by jaxlib.

 Now fire up your IDE and point `clangd` to that file, so it starts indexing it.
 In VSCode with `clangd`
 extension installed, if `/src_jax` is the main opened directory (workspace), then one could open
 Settings / Extensions / clangd, and click "Add Item" for `clangd.arguments` settings, putting
 `--compile-commands-dir=${workspaceFolder}/jax` there and then do ctrl+shift+p, "clangd.restart".